Knox Mine disaster

 The Knox Mine disaster was a mining accident on January 22, 1959, at the River Slope Mine, an anthracite coal mine, in Jenkins Township, Pennsylvania.
 The Susquehanna River broke through the ceiling and flooded the mine.
 Twelve miners were killed.
-The accident marked nearly the end of deep mining in the northern anthracite field of Pennsylvania.
+The accident all but ended deep mining in the northern anthracite field of Pennsylvania.

 Accident

 The River Slope mine was leased by the Knox Coal Company from the Pennsylvania Coal Company.
 In late 1956, with the first lease approaching exhaustion, Knox extended the mine into a new area, much of which was under the Susquehanna.
 It was legal to mine under the river, but various required precautions were neglected.
 The thickness of the roof (rock under which drilling was done) was largely unknown.
 It was supposed to be established by drilling boreholes down from the riverbed.
 A thickness of at least 50 feet was considered normal.
 But the mine was extended into areas where no boreholes had been drilled, and Knox did not drill any new ones.
 Knox dug chambers beyond what had been requested in the original proposal, without updating mine maps, and chambers climbed toward the surface, to follow the coal seam.
 Ultimately it was found that the location of the cave-in had a roof cover of only 6 to 8 feet.
 On the day of the cave-in, the river was dangerously high and icy due to a thaw and heavy rain.

 The hole in the riverbed caused the river to flood into many interconnected mine galleries in the Wyoming Valley between the right-bank (western shore) town of Exeter, Pennsylvania, and the left-bank (eastern shore) town of Port Griffith in Jenkins Township, near Pittston.

 It took three days to plug the hole, which was done by dumping large railroad cars, smaller mine cars, coal waste, and other debris into the whirlpool formed by the water draining into the mine.
 Eventually, an estimated 10 e9usgal of water filled the mines.

 Twelve mineworkers died, out of 81 who had reported to work.
 Amedeo Pancotti was awarded the Carnegie Medal for climbing 50 feet up the abandoned Eagle Air Shaft and alerting rescuers, which resulted in the safe recovery of 33 men including Pancotti himself.
 The bodies of the twelve who died were never recovered, despite efforts to pump the water out of the mine.
 The victims were Samuel Altieri, John Baloga, Benjamin Boyar, Francis Burns, Charles Featherman, Joseph Gizenski, Dominick Kaveliski, Frank Orlowski, Eugene Ostrowski, William Sinclair, Daniel Stefanides, and Herman Zelonis.